 As a solution, we have launched our signature internship program, which offers students paid summer employment with some of the region’s most prestigious commercial real estate companies.
 More funding is needed to grow this and other planned initiatives.

 We invite you to be a part of the solution by investing funding and support to help grow our program–making an impact on the region’s workforce and economy.
 This is a win-win for residents in the region who are seeking meaningful careers – without the need to incur the costs of a four-year college degree, and for property management professionals who are seeking qualified employees to work in building engineering and maintenance.

 For the region’s real estate industry to succeed, we must work collaboratively with our educational institutions to resolve this workforce development challenge.
 The AOBA Educational Foundation is uniquely positioned to help bridge the gap between businesses who need qualified employees and students who need good jobs with strong potential for advancement.

-In late January 2018, the AEF applied to the IRS for 501(c)(3)status.
-To make a contribution to the AOBA Educational Foundation, or to learn more, please contact any member of the Foundation’s Board of Directors, or email
+To make a tax-deductible contribution to the AOBA Educational Foundation, or to learn more, please contact any member of the Foundation’s Board of Directors, or email

 Board of Directors